Alhanouf23/MITHAQ/README.md

         2. Move the Model File to the Model folder inside the MITHAQ folder

+ MITHAQ --> Mdoel --> model file

 	3. Navigate to the Project Directory
 Open the Terminal and run:

 cd /your/path/to/the/project